freenas/freenas-docs/userguide/sharing.rst

 communication authenticate to each other.

 **Initiator:** a client which has authorized access to the storage data on the %brand% system.
-The client requires initiator software in order to initiate the connection to the iSCSI share.
+The client requires initiator software to initiate the connection to the iSCSI share.

 **Target:** a storage resource on the %brand% system.
 Every target has a unique name known as an iSCSI Qualified Name (IQN).